TheLastVoidMage/YouTube-Downloader/README.md

 # YouTube-Downloader
-This program allows you to download videos and playlists from YouTube
+This console program allows you to download videos and playlists from YouTube

 Written by Samuel Watson